Open-S2/open-vector-tile/motivation.md

 ## Comparing The Specifications

 Now on to the uncomfortable section.
 Keep in mind these are just my own personal thoughts and opinions.
-I reserve the right to be wrong, but this section is really the most important because I think it opens up a discussion on what say 5 years from now the best spec could be and things I learned in the process of creating my own tool and analyzing each spec.
+However, this section is really the most important because I think it opens up a discussion on what say 5 years from now the best spec could be and things I learned in the process of creating my own tool and analyzing each spec.

 What I value most is simplicity and performance.
 Those two concepts can be seen as constantly at odds with each other, and yet I believe the fight to fuse them together is one of the most important methods to achieving code that stands the test of time.